AreebaSattar/InstagramClone_Webpage/README.md

 Welcome to the Instagram-like Webpage Project!
 This project aims to replicate the look and feel of Instagram's user interface using HTML and CSS. 🎉

 ## Features 🚀
+- Responsive Design 📱💻

-🔷 Responsive Design: The webpage is designed to be responsive across various screen sizes. 📱💻 🔷 Topbar: Contains the Instagram logo and a heart icon. ❤️🖼️ 🔷 Sidebar: Provides navigation options including Home, Search, Explore, Reels, Messages, Notifications, Create, and Profile. 🧭🔍🔦
+- Topbar: Instagram logo and heart icon ❤️🖼️
+- Sidebar: Navigation options including Home, Search, Explore, Reels, Messages, Notifications, Create, and Profile 🧭🔍🔦
-🔷 Stories: Displays user stories with profile images and names. 📖📷 🔷 Post Cards: Features user posts with images, captions, likes, comments, and interactions. 📮💬💗 🔷 Bottom Bar: Contains icons for navigation and a profile image. 🏠👤
+- Stories: User stories with profile images and names 📖📷
+- Post Cards: User posts with images, captions, likes, comments, and interactions 📮💬💗
+- Bottom Bar: Navigation icons and profile image 🏠👤

 ## Usage 🛠️